 Want to do this trip as a Fly + Drive holiday?

 - Discover our Fly + Drive Coral Coast Highway itineraries.
-Drive one way between Perth and Exmouth with an Avis or Hertz hire car (from April 2021), and fly the other with Qantas
+Drive one way between Perth and Exmouth with an Avis hire car, and fly the other with Qantas

 Perth to Geraldton